jorge3186/nbaTrends/README.md

 - [Build](#build-compose)

     ### Network Setup
-    These 3 networks need to be created before building
+    These 2 networks need to be created before building
     - elasticsearch
     - hadoop
-    - spark

     These networks can either be <strong>bridge</strong> or <strong>overlay</strong> networks based on your docker swarm configuration.
     Examples: